 Networks, technologies and infrastructures for transport, access and home

-ITU-T Study Group 15 is responsible for the development of standards on optical transport network, access network, home network and power utility network infrastructures, systems, equipment, optical fibres and cables, and their related installation, maintenance, management, test, instrumentation and measurement techniques, and control plane technologies to enable the evolution toward intelligent transport networks, including the support of smart-grid applications.
-This encompasses the development of related standards for the customer premises, access, metropolitan and long-haul sections of communication networks, as well as for power utility networks and infrastructures from transmission to load.
+Study Group 15 is responsible in ITU-T for the development of standards for the optical transport network, access network, home network and power utility network infrastructures, systems, equipment, optical fibres and cables.
+This includes the related installation, maintenance, management, test, instrumentation and measurement techniques, and control plane technologies to enable the evolution toward intelligent transport networks, including the support of smart-grid applications.

 PART 2 - Lead Study Groups in specific areas of study

-Lead study group on access network transport Lead study group on optical technology Lead study group on optical transport networks Lead study group on smart grid
+Lead study group on access network transport Lead study group on home networking Lead study group on optical technologyLead study group on smart grid

 Annex B (to WTSA Resolution 2) Points of guidance to study groups for the development of the post-2016 work programme

-ITU-T Study Group 15 is the focal point in ITU-T for the development of standards on optical transport network and access network infrastructures, home networking, smart-grid transceiver technology, systems, equipment, optical fibres and cables, and their related installation, maintenance, test, instrumentation and measurement techniques, and control plane technologies to enable the evolution toward intelligent transport networks.
+ITU-T Study Group 15 is the focal point in ITU-T for the development of standards on networks, technologies and infrastructures for transport, access and home.
 This encompasses the development of related standards for the customer premises, access, metropolitan and long-haul sections of communication networks.

-Within this framework, the study group will also handle the reliability and security aspects of the entire range of fibre and cable performance, field deployment and the integrity of installations.
-The activity on the construction of infrastructure will perform the investigation and standardization of new techniques to allow faster, more cost-effective and safer cable installation, also taking into account social issues such as the reduction of excavation, the problems caused to traffic and the generation of noise.
-Maintenance and physical infrastructure management will be also addressed, taking into account the advantages of emerging technologies, such as RFID and ubiquitous sensor networks.
+Within this framework, the study group will handle the entire range of fibre and cable performance, field deployment and installation, taking into account the need for additional specifications driven by new optical fibre technologies and new applications.
+The activity on the field deployment and installation will address reliability, security aspects and social issues − such as the reduction of excavation, the problems caused to traffic and the generation of construction noise, and will include the investigation and standardization of new techniques allowing faster, cost-effective and safer cable installation.
+Planning, maintenance and management of the physical infrastructure will take into account the advantages of emerging technologies.
+Solutions for improving network resilience and recovery against disasters will be studied.

-Particular emphasis is given to global standards providing for a high-capacity (terabit) optical transport network (OTN) infrastructure, and for high-speed (multi-Mbit/s and Gbit/s) network access and home networking.
-This also includes related work on modelling for network, system and equipment management, transport network architectures and layer interworking.
-Special consideration is being given to the changing telecommunication environment towards IP-type networks as part of the evolving next-generation network (NGN).
+Particular emphasis is given to providing global standards for a high-capacity (terabit) optical transport network (OTN) infrastructure, and for high-speed (multi-Mbit/s and Gbit/s) network access and home networking.
+This includes the related work on modelling for network, system and equipment management, transport network architectures and layer interworking.
+Special consideration is being given to the changing telecommunication environment towards packet networks as part of the evolving next-generation and future networks, including networks supporting the evolving needs of mobile communications.

-ccess network technologies addressed by the study group include passive optical network (PON), point-to-point optical, and copper-based digital subscriber line technologies, including ADSL, VDSL, HDSL and SHDSL.
-Home networking technologies include wired broadband, wired narrowband and wireless narrowband.
+Access network technologies addressed by the study group include passive optical network (PON), point-to-point optical, and copper-based digital subscriber line technologies, including ADSL, VDSL, HDSL, SHDSL and G.fast.
+These access technologies find application in their traditional uses as well as backhaul and fronthaul networks for emerging services such as broadband wireless and data center interconnect.
+Home networking technologies, include wired broadband, wired narrowband and wireless narrowband.
 Both access and home networking for smart-grid applications are supported.

-Network, system and equipment features covered include routing, switching, interfaces, multiplexers, cross-connect, add/drop multiplexers, amplifiers, transceivers, repeaters, regenerators, multilayer network protection switching and restoration, operations, administration and maintenance (OAM), network synchronization, transport equipment management and control plane capabilities to enable evolution toward intelligent transport networks (e.g. automatically switched optical networks (ASON)).
-Many of these topics are addressed for various transport media and technologies, such as metallic and terrestrial/submarine optical fibre cables, dense and coarse wavelength division multiplexing (DWDM and CWDM) optical systems, OTN, Ethernet and other packet-based data services, synchronous digital hierarchy (SDH), asynchronous transfer mode (ATM) and plesiochronous digital hierarchy (PDH).
+Network, system and equipment features covered include routing, switching, interfaces, multiplexers, cross-connect, add/drop multiplexers, amplifiers, transceivers, repeaters, regenerators, multilayer network protection switching and restoration, operations, administration and maintenance (OAM), network synchronization for both frequency and precision time, transport resource management and control capabilities to enable increased transport network agility, resource optimization, and scalability (e.g. the application of software defined networking (SDN) to transport networks).
+Many of these topics are addressed for various transport media and technologies, such as metallic and terrestrial/submarine optical fibre cables, dense and coarse wavelength division multiplexing (DWDM and CWDM) optical systems, optical transport network (OTN) including the evolution of OTN beyond 100Gb/s rates, Ethernet and other packet-based data services.